 Overview

-When an academic unit proposes to create a new graduate degree program or modify an existing program, the proposed program may bear significant resemblance to an existing program in another unit in terms of program content, outcomes, or title.
-This occurs more often between programs on separate UW campuses, but it can also occur between programs on the same campus.
+When an academic unit proposes to create a new graduate degree program or modify an existing program, the proposed program may bear resemblance to an existing program in another unit in terms of program content, outcomes, or title.
+This occurs more often between programs on separate UW campuses but can also occur between programs on the same campus.
 This document will refer to these programs as duplicative graduate degree and certificate programs.

 Process for evaluating duplicative programs